 When you are charged with a violent crime, your life is on the line.
 A conviction may mean decades of incarceration and permanent, irreversible damage to your reputation and livelihood.
 Successfully navigating these cases will require hiring skilled and experienced legal representation.

-Our Nashville violent crime defense lawyer has over 16 years of legal experience and is ready to fight for your freedoms in and out of the courtroom.
-Chelsea Nicholson, Attorney at Law is extensively familiar with all types of violent crime charges and has a deep understanding of how prosecutors argue these cases.
-We offer no-judgment, compassionate representation and care deeply about our clients.
-Our team leverages science and expert testimony to defend our clients, and we will work tirelessly to secure a favorable outcome in your case.
+I am criminal defense attorney Chelsea Nicholson and as a Nashville violent crime defense lawyer I have over 16 years of legal experience and is ready to fight for your freedoms in and out of the courtroom.
+Chelsea Nicholson, Attorney at Law, is extensively familiar with all types of violent crime charges and has a deep understanding of how prosecutors argue these cases.
+I offer no-judgment, compassionate representation and care deeply about my clients.
+I leverage science and expert testimony to defend my clients, and will work tirelessly to secure a favorable outcome in your case.

 You should never face violent criminal charges without a qualified legal professional on your side.
-We know the intricacies and nuances of state and federal criminal law and can utilize our knowledge to benefit your case.
+I know the intricacies and nuances of state and federal criminal law and can utilize my knowledge to benefit your case.

-Aggravated kidnapping charges can apply if deadly weapons are used to inflict bodily harm, if the offense is committed when fleeing the scene of a separate felony offense, if the act is done to intentionally terrorize or harm the victim, or in several other scenarios.
-This offense is charged as a Class B felony and can result in fines of up to $25,000 and up to 30 years of incarceration
+Aggravated kidnapping charges can apply if deadly weapons are used to inflict bodily harm, if the offense is committed while fleeing the scene of a separate felony offense, if the act is done to intentionally terrorize or harm the victim or in several other scenarios.
+This offense is charged as a Class B felony and can result in fines of up to $25,000 and up to 30 years of incarceration.

-- Domestic Violence.
-Domestic violence can occur between cohabitants, current and former sexual or romantic partners or spouses, family members by blood, adoption, or marriage, or children of the preceding categories.
-Charges may be pursued if someone physically injures, engages in unwanted contact, or places someone in a situation where they reasonably feel they are in imminent danger.
-Domestic assault will be charged as either a Class A or Class B misdemeanor, and a conviction can result in up to $2,500 fines and up to 11 months and 29 days of incarceration.
+- Domestic violence: Domestic violence can occur between cohabitants, current and former sexual or romantic partners or spouses, family members by blood, adoption, marriage or children of the preceding categories.
+Charges may be pursued if someone physically injures, engages in unwanted contact or places someone in a situation where they reasonably feel they are in imminent danger.
+Domestic assault will be charged as either a Class A or Class B misdemeanor, and a conviction can result in up to $2,500 in fines and up to 11 months and 29 days of incarceration.
 Repeat offenders will face stiffer penalties if convicted.

 Comprehensive Defense Solutions

-Our Nashville violent crime defense lawyer is committed to providing the tenacious representation you need in and out of the courtroom.
-Chelsea Nicholson, Attorney at Law will stand with you and explore every available strategy.
+I am committed to providing the tenacious representation you need in and out of the courtroom.
+Chelsea Nicholson, Attorney at Law, will stand with you and explore every available strategy.
 In some cases, prosecutors will pursue enhanced charges that do not reflect what happened.
-In other situations, you may have been mistakenly identified were only acting in self-defense.
-No matter your situation, we will carefully analyze every element of the case and take advantage of every available defense opportunity.
+In other situations, you may have been mistakenly identified as only acting in self-defense.
+No matter your situation, I will carefully analyze every element of the case and take advantage of every available defense opportunity.